Librarian Subject Specialist

 A process through which manuscripts submitted to a journal are evaluated for quality -- by one or more subject experts in addition to the editor -- before being accepted for publication.

-Most ProQuest article databases (such as PsycINFO and PAIS) include a checkbox to limit to "Peer Reviewed" articles.
-For journals retrieved from other databases, use the online Ulrich's Periodicals Directory to locate your journal.
-To the left of your title, look for a vertical black/white symbol depicting a referee jersey/shirt and thus noting the publication is "Refereed" or peer-reviewed.
+ProQuest article databases (such as PsycINFO and PAIS) include a checkbox to limit to "Peer Reviewed" articles.
+For journals retrieved from other databases, use the online Ulrich's Periodicals Directory to locate your journal and then look for the black symbol indicating the publication is "Refereed".